Rafaelfrb/comunaecobarbearia/README.md

 # comunaecobarbearia
-Website for Comuna Ecobarbearia based on what I learned with Pedro Marins I intend to create a website for this barbershop next to where I live.
+Website for Comuna Ecobarbearia

+Based on what I learned in HTML and CSS courses with Pedro Marins I created this website as a way to practice everything the course has presented.
+It is a complete basic website for a barbershop in Brasília - DF - Brazil.